ScottDeLuzio/login-logo-editor/readme.txt

 1. Customize the login screen however you want it to look.
 Use different fonts, change the background colors, fonts, and more!

 == Changelog ==
+= 1.1 =
+* Updated compatibility with WordPress 3.8.

 = 1.0.1 =
 * Bug Fix.